hmhauter/mlops_exam_project/reports/README.md

 >
 > Answer:

---- We added styling guidelines and used ruff as a linter.
-We enforced its usage by adding a check if the code is correctly formatted to the pre-commits.
-Additionally, the project was set up such that a merge into the master branch was only possible when the formatting was correct according to ruff.
-To ensure good code quality every developer had to write code on his own branch and was only allowed to merge into the master branch when a code review was done and the pull request got approved.
-During the code review we looked for unused code, unexplained code or comments that just state what the code does (not why), etc.
+--- We implemented styling guidelines and incorporated Ruff as a linter in our project.
+Enforcing code formatting, we integrated a pre-commit check to ensure correct code styling.
+Moreover, we restricted merges into the master branch unless the code had ruff formatting standards through GitHub Actions.
+To uphold code quality, developers were required to work on individual branches and could only merge into master after a code review and approval of their pull request.
+Establishing rules for code quality and format in large projects is crucial for readability, maintainability, scalability and minimizing common coding errors. ---
-In general, it is important to have rules for code quality and format in large projects to ensure readability and maintainability of the code base.
-It is important to make sure that collaboration is possible since not every developer can know every part of the codebase in a large project and the onboarding of new developers is easy and standardised.
-Additionally, it helps to reduce standard programming bugs and makes it easier to scale the application since the framework helps handling the increasing complexity of the project.
-TODO: Is testing already part of this?       ---

 ## Version control